 - Rub the white crayon back and forth and up and down across the black paper until a spider web appears

-I suggest explaining and demonstrating the activity to your students first.
+I suggest explaining and demonstrating the spider web activity to your preschoolers first.
 I don’t know if you can tell in the picture at the top but I had a few cuties who didn’t understand you had to cover the template with a piece of paper 🙂

 Of course, this activity could be changed up to go along with almost any theme, I’m thinking turkeys at Thanksgiving, snowmen, hearts- the sky’s the limit!